-Wouldn’t it be nice to be able to not have to mess with the PH level of your soil every day?
-Adding chemicals and other additives to get the PH into that perfect range?
+Wouldn’t it be nice to be able to not have to mess with the pH balance of your soil every day?
+Adding chemicals, minerals, fertilizer, and other nutrients to get the pH into that perfect range?

 With the right amount of worm castings mixed in, you won’t have to do much.
-Mix at least 20% castings into a good soil or compost mixture at the beginning before you plant, test the PH and then leave it alone.
+Mix at least 20% castings into a good soil or compost mixture at the start before you plant the seed, test the pH and then leave it alone.
 Depending on what exact mixture you’re using, you might only have to add more castings once a month or once every couple of months.
-They will help regulate the PH and keep it at that perfect growing range throughout the grow.
+They will help regulate the pH and keep it at that perfect growing range throughout the grow.

-What’s the Right Percentage When Mixing Soil for Marijuana?
+What’s the Right Percentage When Mixing Dirt for Marijuana?